 April 15, 2019 8:30 p.m. – 10:00 p.m.

-Cap off your Monday Night meetup with desserts and after dinner drinks at one of the Twin Cities’ best coworking spaces.
-Enjoy a tour, meet with local ecosystem builders and network with fellow ICBI attendees in a relaxed atmosphere.
+Cap off your Monday Night meetup with dessert and coffee with other attendees at the hotel.
+Kick back, relax and network with fellow ICBI attendees in an informal atmosphere.

 April 16, 2019 5:00 p.m. – 7:00 p.m.